Frequently Asked Questions about Anxiety

 Another website said that anxiety isn't harmful.
 Is that correct?
 Is anxiety harmful?

 My doctor said that anxiety and depressive disorders are caused by a biological problem or chemical imbalance problem in the brain?
-He also said that this biological or chemical imbalance problem is genetically caused.
+He also said that this biological or chemical imbalance problem is genetically inherited.
 Is this true?
+Are anxiety and depression caused by a biological problem with the brain, chemical imbalance in the brain, or by genes?

 Thanks to your information, I just realized that my anxious behavior is teaching my children to be anxious, too.
 I see them doing the same kinds of things I used to when I was a child.
 This breaks my heart.
 As a parent with young children, how can I help them overcome their anxiety issues when I’m just starting to work on my own?